11/4/11

 Another beach combing find.
 The driftwood dory takes on its character.
 The love boat.

 My neighbor Curtis lent me his building construction scrap pile. ...Boat building gold!
-3/8" ply for the bottom.
+3/8" sheathing ply for the bottom.
 A little thin but as my motto for this boat build goes...
 "That 'll do."

 Next step, wait for the right weather to glue the scarfs for the plywood panels, gunwales and chine logs.